teefouad/speedux/readme.md

 Let's start with a simple counter app that displays three buttons.
 One button increases the count on click, another button decreases the count and a third button would reset the count.

 ### The entry file
 Start with the application entry file, it's usually the _src/index.js_ file (assuming create-react-app).
 You would only need to import the `store` and `Provider` from Speedux and wrap your application with the `Provider` while passing it the `store` as a property.
+Normal Redux stuff but with less code.

 ```javascript
 import React from 'react';